Low Parks Museum

 Museum staff select objects to bring collections into local communities.
 See what the current selection is in our Curator's Choice.

-With our Mezzanine cafe and activities for children throughout the galleries, there is plenty for everyone to see and do.
+With our Mezzanine café, children’s activity area – Castles and Palaces - activities for children throughout the galleries, and a great programme of events, there is plenty for everyone to see and do.